Technology readiness level

-TRL definitions
+Definitions

 Assessment tools

 A Technology Readiness Level Calculator was developed by the United States Air Force.
 This tool is a standard set of questions implemented in Microsoft Excel that produces a graphical display of the TRLs achieved.
 This tool is intended to provide a snapshot of technology maturity at a given point in time.

 The Defense Acquisition University (DAU) Decision Point (DP) Tool originally named the Technology Program Management Model was developed by the United States Army. and later adopted by the DAU.
 The DP/TPMM is a TRL-gated high-fidelity activity model that provides a flexible management tool to assist Technology Managers in planning, managing, and assessing their technologies for successful technology transition.
 The model provides a core set of activities including systems engineering and program management tasks that are tailored to the technology development and management goals.
 This approach is comprehensive, yet it consolidates the complex activities that are relevant to the development and transition of a specific technology program into one integrated model.

 Uses

 The primary purpose of using technology readiness levels is to help management in making decisions concerning the development and transitioning of technology.
-It should be viewed as one of several tools that are needed to manage the progress of research and development activity within an organization.
+It is one of several tools that are needed to manage the progress of research and development activity within an organization.